Grantor-Retained Interest Trusts: GRATs, GRUTs, GRITs, and QPRTs

 Grantor-Retained Income Trusts (GRITs) and Qualified Personal Residence Trusts (QPRTs)

 Before 1990, a grantor could set up a grantor-retained income trust, receive all income from the trust until either the grantor died or the trust ended at the end of its term.
 Tax law changes have eliminated this tax savings if the assets were given to certain family members, including the spouse, descendants and ancestors, siblings, and spouses of these family members.
-However, GRITs can be used to save taxes if the beneficiaries are other relatives, such as nieces, nephews, or cousins, or friends.
+However, GRITs can be used to save taxes if the beneficiaries are other relatives or non-relatives, such as nieces, nephews, or cousins, or friends.
 The GRIT can also be used to save taxes on gifts to unmarried partners since they are not legally considered family.
 There is one exception where GRITs could be used to save taxes for family members: the qualified personal residence trust.

 The qualified personal residence trust (QPRT) is funded either with the grantor's home, which must be his primary residence, or a vacation home.
 Both properties can be put into a qualified personal residence trust, but they must be separate irrevocable trusts.
 If the vacation home is rented, then the grantor must occupy the vacation home at least 10% of the time that the property is rented out.
 So if the property is rented out for 100 days during the year, the grantor must have occupied the property for at least 10 days per year.